alpha-strike-space/Alpha-Strike-Main/README.md

 ---

-## How to Contribute
+## We're Looking for Contributors!

+We enthusiastically welcome contributions from the community to help make Alpha-Strike Killboard even better!
+Whether you're fixing a bug, adding a new feature, or improving documentation, your input is valuable.

+A special area where we need your help is with **localization**.
+If you're fluent in languages other than English, we would be grateful for your help in reviewing and expanding our translations.
+You can find the localization file at `public/localization/translations.json`.

-You may create a pull request to make any changes that you feel are necessary to improve the leaderboard.
-Please test your changes locally on your machine before submitting.
-Pull requests will be reviewed and either rejected or merged, after which they will be updated on the website.
+To contribute, please fork the repository and submit a pull request with your proposed changes.
+We ask that you test your changes locally before submitting.
+We'll review all pull requests and work with you to get them merged.

 ---

 ## Credits

-- The black hole image used in the website's cascading style sheets was sourced from an article by Jean-Pierre Luminet, referenced at [https://www.engadget.com/2017-04-19-black-hole-image-jean-pierre-luminet.html](https://www.engadget.com/2017-04-19-black-hole-image-jean-pierre-luminet.html).
 - The favicon images were generated using the favicon generator hosted by [https://icons8.com/icons](https://icons8.com/icons).